CHBToken/chbtokenV5.x/README.md

 To ensure each user knows the upfront cost of a document upload / signing a fixed fee has been indroduced.

-1. The fees to sign and upload are set at a fixed rate of 5 EUR per 10MB document per year.
+1. The fees to sign and upload are set at a fixed rate of 5 EUR per 10MB document per year (after the initial 10MB file size).
 2. Users can choose between 1 and 10 years storage for documents within CHBToken.
 3. Fees are deducted driectly as CHBToken from within the User's Wallet.